Family Adventure Weekend Workshops and Activities

 You'll learn the skills to facilitate team meetings, involve more people, and motivate others.
 Plus, you'll learn the art of delegation.

-Session 3 - For Leaders…By Leaders, Panel and Discussion
+Session 3 - Hot Topics for Leaders…By Leaders, Panel and Discussion

 Session 4 - Hearing God and Planning Your Year, Doug Bartsch

 We serve a strategic God.
 Learn to hear God clearly, plan effectively, and implement a strategic planning process for your group.

 Session 5 - Marriage Transformation, Doug and Kim Bartsch

 When was the last time you and your spouse had a marriage tune-up?
 Join Doug and Kim Bartsch as they look at marriage in new and exciting ways.
 Learn how to transform your marriage through communication while re-igniting healthy intimacy.
 Everyone will benefit from this fantastic workshop!

 Special Session Open to the Public - Getting Started in Homeschooling, Carolyn Simonds

 If you have just begun homeschooling, are new to

 This workshop (only) is open to the public FREE of charge!
 Please sign up by calling the HOME Office at (207) 763-2880.
 All other Adventure Weekend activities and events are available to attendees with a paid registration.

 Thursday Night Graduation - Impact Your World, Doug Bartsch